-This course will not meet on September 10 (I will be at a DESI review) or September 24 (due to Rosh Hashana).
-These days will be replaced either by oneon-one meetings with me to discuss your chosen project or by Friday classes, if feasible.
+There will be a few occasions during the semester when I will not be able to attend class due to travel.
+These days will be replaced either by one-on-one meetings with me to discuss your chosen project or by Friday classes, if feasible.